 BetMGM bonus code CBSSPORTS: Get $150 bonus bets for Oregon vs. James Madison in 2025 College Football Playoff

-Use the latest MGM promo code CBSSPORTS to get bonus bets for Texas A&M vs. Miami in the College Football Playoff 2025
+Use the latest MGM promo code CBSSPORTS to get bonus bets for the College Football Playoff 2025 on Saturday

-Saturday brings three more College Football Playoff games, and the latest BetMGM bonus code CBSSPORTS gives new users $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses, depending on the state they live in.
-No. 6 Ole Miss faces No. 20 Tulane at 3:30 p.m.
-ET, while No. 5 Oregon hosts No. 24 James Madison at 7:30 p.m.
-ET.
+Saturday's College Football Playoff slate concludes with No. 5 Oregon vs. No. 24 James Madison, and the latest BetMGM bonus code CBSSPORTS gives new users $150 in bonus bets if their first wager wins or up to $1,500 in bonus bets if their qualifying wager loses, depending on the state they live in.
+The Ducks vs. Dukes game begins at 7:30 p.m.
+ET in Eugene, Oregon.
 Sign up for BetMGM Sportsbook to bet on Saturday's games:

 Check out the BetMGM bonus code review page for a full list of terms and conditions for both offers.